 Generally, an Agile process has a planning, building, testing, and reviewing component before launching into the next iteration.
 The exact names and number of steps depend on which Agile concept you choose.
 The graphic below visualizes an enterprise Evergreen IT deployment process using Dashworks and the Agile methodology.

-If you are struggling with managing Windows 10 Servicing or simply want to go through an end-to-end process in detail. check out our article on how to use Dashworks to achieve maximum velocity upgrades.
+If you are struggling with managing Windows 10 Servicing or simply want to go through an end-to-end process in detail. check out our article on how to use Juriba to achieve maximum velocity upgrades.

 Let's go through each phase in detail:

 The first thing you will have to do is gather all of your relevant in-scope data.
 Depending on the use case, this can be user, device, application, life cycle, business unit, and/or location data from various sources.
 You aggregate this data from various sources, such as your Active Directory, SCCM, ServiceNow, HR feed, and others.

 Using Juriba's certified connectors, you can collate and aggregate this data within minutes to a central data warehouse.
 This gives you the ability to drill down into detailed information, e.g., the deployment ring, RAG status, or application owner, as well as apply custom fields or add additional data points, such as locations and department.

 Depending on which Evergreen IT upgrade cycle you are working on, you can define the scope by building a dynamic list of the relevant devices, apps, or users by setting some data filters aligned to your criteria for inclusion — e.g., all computers running version 1903 or below of Windows 10, all laptops with warranty expiring within the next 90 days, or all mobile devices running iOS 13.

 For maximum velocity and efficiency, it is important to validate and rationalize the gathered information, check for any data quality issues, and exclude anything that is not relevant or applicable for this round.
 This eliminates any unnecessary noise factors that are irrelevant to the project but would slow down your progress.